What Does it Mean to Study Educational Leadership?

 All high-level educational administrators need educational leadership skills to deal with increasingly complex school environments and changing job demands.
 In an environment where parents demand stronger accountability from teachers and higher levels of achievement on student standardized tests, educational leaders must walk a fine line between the social responsibility to their pupils and the fiscal responsibility to their bottom lines.

 Educational leadership careers can involve all kinds of learning environments, from pre-kindergarten to adult extension programs, and from public schools to private institutions.
 Success in educational leadership requires a detailed understanding of the educational process, empathy with instructors and their challenges, and insight into the needs of students.
-A good educational leadership degree program fosters leadership skills in the seven functions noted above.
+An education degree in educational leadership program fosters leadership skills in the seven functions noted above.

 Successful educational leaders understand their environment.
 They know how to create a vision and implement programs that move toward that vision.
 Having been teachers themselves, they recognize the challenges that teachers face in an increasingly diverse and complex society.

 Nearly all educational leadership degree programs exist at the master's level and higher, attracting educational professionals who already hold at least a bachelor's degree.
-Quality degree programs emphasize the core knowledge and skill sets required to lead an educational institution.
 Some educational leadership degree programs focus on learning policy areas, while others require field-based experiences and internships.

 Teacher Certification Programs